MichaelJGonzalez/Personal-Site/README.md

 # Personal-Site
-Peronsal site built with HTML CSS and JavaScript
+Personal site built with HTML CSS and JavaScript